kralicky/jobserver/docs/rfd.md

   rpc List(google.protobuf.Empty) returns (JobIdList);

   // Streams the combined stdout and stderr output of a running or completed job.
-  // The output always starts from the beginning of process execution.
-Jobs that
-  // were stopped by the user with the Stop() method will have output up to the
-  // time they were stopped.
   //
-  // If 'follow' is set to true, the output will continue to be be streamed in
-  // real-time until the job completes.
-Otherwise, only the currently accumulated
+  // The output always starts from the beginning of process execution, and will
-  // output will be written, and the stream will be closed even if the job is
+  // be written to the stream in real-time until the job completes, or until the
-  // still running.
+  // stream is cancelled by the client.
   //
+  // Jobs that were stopped by the user with the Stop() method will have output
+  // up to the time they were stopped.
+  //
   // If the job is already completed, the full output of the job will be
-  // written to the stream, after which the stream will be closed. rpc Output(OutputRequest) returns (stream ProcessOutput);
+  // written to the stream, after which the stream will be closed. rpc Output(JobId) returns (stream ProcessOutput);
 }

 // JobSpec describes a command to be run, along with optional resource limits